sparisi/gym_minatar/README.md

 encodes enemies (treasures are encoded in the third channel).
 In this case, the slowest speed is -2.
 <br>
-Also, note that entities that just spawned don't have a trail yet (fourth and fifth enemy).
+Also, note that entities that just spawned don't have a trail yet (fourth and fifth enemy), as they don't wrap around the screen.
 </p>

 <p>
 <b>Seaquest</b> is encoded like Asterix, with one channel for every entity type
 (fish, submarine, submarine bullet, player bullet, diver).
-The main difference is that bullets don't have any trail in the rendering (but they do in the matrix), since their speed can be inferred from the position and speed of the submarine that shot them.
+The main difference is that bullets don't leave a trail in the rendering (but they do in the matrix), since their speed can be inferred from the position and speed of the submarine that shot them.
 <br>